NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 ## Skills-client development

-Skills-client JS libraries provide skill event reporting utilities and a thin iFrame-based wrapper for the client display.
+Skills-client JS libraries provide skills event reporting utilities and a thin iFrame-based wrapper for the Client Display.

-::: tip
+::: tip Is this the right project for me?

-Please keep in mind that majority of SkillTree features are encapsulated in the [skill-service](/contribution/devEnv.html#skills-service-development) project.
+Please keep in mind that majority of the SkillTree features are encapsulated in the [skill-service](/contribution/devEnv.html#skills-service-development) project.
-If you are not sure whether you need to make skill-client changes contact SkillTree core development team.

 If you are making improvements to the SkillTree dashboard or its Skills Display views then your development will be scoped within the skills-service project.
 I f you have not yet, please take few minutes to review the [architecture](/contribution/architecture.html#skilltree-repositories) section.

+If you are not sure whether you need to make skill-client changes contact SkillTree core development team.
 :::